 \subsection{Distribution and bias}

 Once we have examined the SNR and error of the D4000 estimation methods, we study the distribution of the D4000 values themselves. \Cref{fig:D4000_hist} shows a histogram of D4000 values for each method, and for both the bright and full samples.
-In addition to this, we have also generated test datasets for PAUS direct, PAUS CIGALE and CFHTLS CIGALE D4000 by taking the VIPERS D4000 values for each object, and adding to them a value drawn from a Gaussian distribution of mean zero and $\sigma$ equal to the error of its respective non-spectroscopic measurement.
-If the D4000 measurements from these non-spectroscopic methods are unbiased and with an error estimation that behaves like a Gaussian, the D4000 distribution from the test dataset generated by adding these artificial errors to VIPERS D4000 should be the same as the D4000 distribution from its respective non-spectroscopic method.
-We know from \cref{fig:error_gaussianity} that the error in PAUS direct is reasonably close to Gaussian, and that for the CIGALE methods it is clearly underestimated; these test datasets allow us to check if the differences between the VIPERS D4000 distribution and the non-spectroscopic D4000 distributions can be accounted for solely by the non-spectroscopic error.
+In addition to this, we have also generated test datasets for PAUS direct, PAUS CIGALE and CFHTLS CIGALE D4000 by taking the spectroscopic VIPERS D4000 measurements for each object, and adding to them a value drawn from a Gaussian distribution of mean zero and $\sigma$ equal to the error of its respective non-spectroscopic estimation.
+For the CIGALE D4000 reconstructions, we use the error provided by CIGALE as it is, without any correction to mitigate the error underestimation shown in \cref{fig:error_gaussianity} and \cref{tab:error_fits}.

+If the D4000 estimations from these non-spectroscopic methods are unbiased and with an error estimation that behaves like a Gaussian, the D4000 distribution from the test dataset generated by adding these artificial errors to VIPERS D4000 should be the same as the D4000 distribution from its respective non-spectroscopic method.
+We know from \cref{fig:error_gaussianity} that the error in the photometric PAUS direct measurement is reasonably close to Gaussian, and that for the CIGALE reconstructions it is clearly underestimated; these test datasets allow us to check if the differences between the VIPERS D4000 distribution and the non-spectroscopic D4000 distributions can be accounted for solely by the non-spectroscopic error.
 The test datasets are represented by dashed black lines.